 Under the terms of the distribution agreement and the tax separation agreement, we and TMP have agreed to indemnify one another from and after the distribution with respect to the indebtedness, liabilities and obligations that will be retained by our respective companies.
 These indemnification obligations could be significant.
 Our ability to satisfy any such indemnification obligations will depend upon the future financial strength of our company.
 We cannot determine whether we will have to indemnify TMP for any substantial obligations after the distribution.
 We also cannot assure you that, if TMP becomes obligated to indemnify us for any substantial obligations, TMP will have the ability to satisfy those obligations.
-Any payment by TMP or Executive Resourcing pursuant to these indemnification provisions could have a material adverse effect on their respective business.
-See "Arrangements Between TMP and Executive Resourcing Relating to the Distribution."
+Any payment by TMP or HH Group pursuant to these indemnification provisions could have a material adverse effect on their respective business.
+Any failure by TMP or HH Group to satisfy its indemnification obligations could have a material adverse effect on the other's business.
+See "Arrangements Between TMP and HH Group Relating to the Distribution."